Multi-Class Segmentation from Aerial Views using Recursive Noise Diffusion: Experiments

 \paragraph{Training} Diffusion models tend to use a large number of time steps, in the range of hundreds or thousands \cite{nichol2021improved}.
-However, we find we can train with far fewer time steps (as low as 5), which directly translates to reduced inference time.
-However, performance is better when trained with more time steps as can be seen in \Cref{tab:ablation_training_timesteps}, and we train with 25 time steps.
+However, we find we can train with far fewer time steps (as low as 2), which directly translates to reduced inference time.
+However, performance is better when trained with more time steps as can be seen in \Cref{tab:ablation_training_timesteps}, and we train with 128 time steps.
+We augment the training data with random (50\%) horizontal flips and adjust the brightness, contrast, saturation and hue.
+We train on a single NVIDIA GeForce RTX 2080 Ti for 100 epochs with a batch size of 4.
+We use the AdamW~\cite{loshchilov2017decoupled} optimizer with learning rate of \(6 \times 10^{-4}\) with a cosine annealing schedule and weight decay of \(0.01\).

+\paragraph{Results} Our proposed \textit{recursive denoising} method achieves promising results, shown in \Cref{tab:uavid}.
+The method outperforms other recently proposed approaches including BANet \cite{wang2021transformer} and UAVFormer \cite{yi2023uavformer}.
+Qualitative experiments are shown in \Cref{appendix:qualitative_experiments}.
+As this is the first iteration of this method there is scope for improvement through optimization of hyperparameters that were not fully explored due to limited computational resources.
+The Human class is particularly challenging, as it is both underrepresented and each object is small and isolated in relation of the entire scene.
+We investigate the effects of varying the number of time steps during training.
+As presented in \Cref{tab:ablation_training_timesteps}, a discernible trend emerges, indicating that higher numbers of training time steps yield higher segmentation scores.

+In order to enhance the efficiency of our method, we further examine the impact of skipping time steps during inference, as illustrated in \Cref{tab:ablation_timesteps_inference}.
+This is made feasible through the utilization of \Cref{eq:predict_segmentation}.
+Our findings reveal that a reduction of up to 50\% in the number of time steps can be implemented with minimal effect on performance.
+However, beyond this threshold, a sharp decline in performance is observed.
+Therefore, our results demonstrate that our method can be trained with a high number of time steps while simultaneously enhancing its efficiency during inference, without any significant loss of performance.

+In addition, we verify the effects of our hierarchical multi-scale approach and demonstrate its direct benefits when used with \textit{recursive denoising} in an ablation study shown in \Cref{tab:ablation_multi_scale}.